 - When you create a guest network, the network offering that you select defines the network persistence.
 This in turn depends on whether persistent network is enabled in the selected network offering.

 - An existing network can be made persistent by changing its network offering to an offering that has the Persistent option enabled.
-While setting this property, even if the network has no running VMs, the network is provisioned.
+While setting this property, even if the network has no running instances, the network is provisioned.

 - An existing network can be made non-persistent by changing its network offering to an offering that has the Persistent option disabled.
-If the network has no running VMs, during the next network garbage collection run the network is shut down.
+If the network has no running instances, during the next network garbage collection run the network is shut down.

-- When the last VM on a network is destroyed, the network garbage collector checks if the network offering associated with the network is persistent, and shuts down the network only if it is non-persistent.
+- When the last instance on a network is destroyed, the network garbage collector checks if the network offering associated with the network is persistent, and shuts down the network only if it is non-persistent.